 My mom used to make these all the time when my sister and I were growing up.
 This recipe was from an old Betty Crocker cookbook (remember those?)
 She would bring these pinwheels to our neighborhood parties and they would be gobbled up in no time.
 It's funny how tuna salad, presented in these tasty buttery bites, could be so addiciting.
 Of course I took mom's recipe and tweaked it with a hint of Cherchies® Champagne Mustard and some with our Cherchies® Hot Banana Pepper Mustard.

 The true test was trying them on our children, our favorite "taster-testers" (their word for themselves as they were growing up).
 They have come a long way over the years in trying new things, but tuna is definitely not their favorite.
-I made them just in time for their after school snack.
+I made these delicious morsels just in time for their after school snack.
 To my delight, they loved them, in fact, they were devoured in minutes, even the ones I brushed with our spicier Hot Banana Pepper Mustard!!

 This recipe would make the perfect tasty appetizer or afternoon snack, but save some for yourself, because they will disappear quickly.